 Currently the vocal department coordinator, vocal coach and faculty at the Glenn Gould School of the Royal Conservatory of Music in Toronto, Jennifer Tung received a Bachelor of Music in Vocal Performance and a Master of Music in Piano Accompaniment and Chamber Music from the world renowned Eastman School of Music.
 Jennifer's versatility has allowed her career to develop in very unique ways: as a singer, vocal coach and collaborative pianist.
-She has sung with orchestras around the world and have given recitals (as a singer and collaborative pianist) from Toronto, Los Angeles to Hong Kong and China.
+She has sung with orchestras around the world and has given recitals (as a singer and collaborative pianist) from Toronto, Los Angeles to Hong Kong and China.
 An advocate of contemporary music, Jennifer has worked closely with renowned contemporary composers such as Tom Cipullo, Ricky Ian Gordon, John Harbison, Jake Heggie, Ben Moore and John Musto.
 A vocal coach and a well-versed educator, Jennifer has presented master classes (voice and piano) and has served on faculty in summer programs across North America, Europe and Asia.

 Jennifer is very excited to be working with Toronto City Opera again this upcoming season.